Installation and Upgrade Clean Install Windows 11

 3 Boot to the UEFI firmware settings for your motherboard, and enable UEFI or disable Legacy BIOS (CSM) mode.

-Usually it will be set to UEFI mode by default if supported.
+Usually it will already be set to UEFI mode by default unless you have an old system.
 You may need to read your PC's or motherboard's manual for its specific instructions on how to change this setting.

 4 Boot from the Windows 11 installation USB flash drive on your computer.